 Hence, many universal and life-altering solutions can be brought forth that encompass all aspects, sections of society including corporates, the common man as well as key industries.
 One of the potential solutions to manage production effectively would be thrust on agroforestry, a combination of agriculture and forestry having benefits of increased biodiversity and reduced erosion.
 The flexibility in the integration of trees, crops and/or livestock on the same plot of land can be leveraged for better yield while addressing carbon emissions.
 Water harvesting measures help storage and recycling of rainwater for irrigation and household requirements.
 This simple age-old technique can be replicated in drought-prone regions to increase water availability and additional crop cycles throughout the year.
 The issue of marginal farming needs to be addressed to increase income which would be an incentive to produce more and provide relief from debt traps.

 Corporates also play a key role in spreading awareness among their workforce and can act as the ambassadors of change.
 Measures could be taken to reduce food waste in canteens and composting to avoid sending it to landfills.
 Opting for Fair Trade products throughout their value chain would provide impetus to farmer’s earnings and enable them to deal with volatile market prices.
-Further grassroots change is feasible through impact investing in social enterprises and Corporate Social Responsibility.
+Further grassroots change is feasible through impact investing in social enterprises and Corporate Social Responsibility in India.

 Even consumers can help assist sustainable development goals by practising and imbibing certain simple tasks into their daily lives.
 As a consumer, the easiest thing to do in our daily lives would be to reduce wastage actively by following certain guidelines.
 One-third of global food products making it to dumping grounds reflects a lot on how we respect food which finally makes it to our plate.
 Cook as much as you are likely to consume, buy as much as you need, being the simple mantra.
 Any amount of effort at the macro level could not match the scale, if the consumption demand is not controlled.
 There are chefs opting for no-waste cooking.
 The hospitality industry has been sending excess food to charitable organizations.
 NGOs have initiatives for collecting excess food and distributing among the needy.
 It might be a bit difficult to break the mental barrier about recycled food, but have you heard of wine made from bread?
 That might help change perspective!